 Quick – what’s your social media definition?
 We all know that Facebook and Twitter are social networks, but what about Yelp or Glassdoor?
 Are reviews social media?
 Is your company blog considered “social media”?
 What about wikis, online forums and communities?

-In our post on social media definitions, we looked at why it’s important for regulated industries to create a robust social media definition.
-In this post, we define social media and explain why a clear social media definition matters and how it will shape your company’s approach to social media, help you manage risk, comply with regulations and improve business results.
+We looked at why it’s important for regulated industries to create a robust social media definition in our post on social media definitions.
+In this post, we define social media and explain why a clear social media definition matters.
+Your definition of social media will shape your company’s approach to social media, help you manage risk, comply with regulations and improve business results.

 Social media is often defined as interactive, two-way conversations.
 Those interactions can happen in a variety of ways.
 People can like and share posts on social networks, comment on blogs and participate in communities, wikis and forums.
 All these could be social media interactions.
 However the context of these interactions may mean that those actions may not be social media.
 This means that context matters.

 To answer the question “What is social media”, we look at several elements that help to answer the question.
 We also provide you with a 3-step “Is this social media” test that you can use to test your own definition.
 Finally we offer a robust answer for “what is social media?” – feel free to use it in your workplace policy or elsewhere if needed.

 Why Businesses Need a Clear Social Media Definition

 Once social media has been defined within a company, it will be easier for employees to know which processes to follow.

 If a platform or capability is designated as “social media”, this may trigger specific types of business or risk assessments.
 It may also require employees or vendors to comply with certain guidelines, policies or other regulations that may impact the use of social media.

 A clear social media definition allows companies to be proactive in their approach to risk management and strategic planning of social media activities.